2020-2021 Health and Safety

 - Masks: Wear a two-ply mask properly at all times on campus, except when eating, taking a mask break in a designated location or given explicit permission by an adult.

-- Social Distancing: Maintain six feet of distance from others on campus at all times, follow wayfinding signage and adhere to instructions that designate where it is appropriate to stand or sit in common spaces.
+- Social Distancing: Maintain six feet of distance from others on campus whenever possible, follow wayfinding signage and adhere to instructions that designate where it is appropriate to stand or sit in common spaces.

 While OFF campus, students, faculty, and staff must adhere to all Commonwealth of Massachusetts health and safety requirements, including:

 - Masks: Wear a mask whenever social distance is not possible, both indoors and outdoors.

 - Travel Order (updated 12/7): Adhere to the latest travel orders, including those that currently specify the need to quarantine for 14 days when returning to Massachusetts from most states in the country or produce a negative PCR test result that has been administered up to 72 hours prior to arrival in Massachusetts.
 Test results must be submitted prior to returning to campus.

 - Athletics and Other Activities: Comply with latest state guidelines around safety in youth sports and activities, whether competing or gathering in Massachusetts or out-of-state.